mtyates/grimlock/README.md

   Cell(Position, Content)
 ```

 The Position is, essentially, a list of N coordinates (where each coordinate is stored in a __Value__).
-The Content consists of a __Schema__ together with a Value.
-The Value contains the data (Double, Sting, Date, etc.) of the cell, while the Schema defines the variable type of the data, and (optionally) what it's legal values are.
+The Content consists of a __Type__ together with a Value.
+The Value contains the data (Double, Sting, Date, etc.) of the cell, while the Type defines the variable type of the data.
+Note, the Type is obtained from a __Schema__ which (optionally) defines the value's legal values.

 ```
    Position              Content